 There are all different kinds of alternative data out there: credit and debit transactions (online or offline), social media activity, mobile app usage stats, and even geospatial factors like weather or traffic.
 You need to find sources that are thorough, accurate, up-to-date, affordable, and privacy-compliant.
 Here are 23 of our top suggestions.

-Major data types: points of interest, building footprints, foot traffic, transactions
+Major data types: points of interest, building footprints, transactions

 SafeGraph provides detailed information for millions of locations around the world.
-We also build data that adds additional context to what happens at those locations, such as consumer foot traffic.
+We also build data that adds additional context to what happens at those locations, such as transactions.
 Our Spend dataset gives anonymized transaction reports (both online and offline) for specific stores and brands in the US.

 You can use our data for things like understanding consumers’ shopping habits and relationships with different stores and brands, as well as the relationships between the stores and brands themselves.
 You can also monitor how much patronage businesses get through visit attribution.